AdobeDocs/commerce-frontend-core/src/pages/ui-components/range.md

 ---
-group: ui-components-guide
-title: Range component
+title: Range component | Commerce Frontend Development
+decsription:
 ---

+# Range component

 The Range component implements the range for filtering rows in a grid.
 Visually, this component represents two input fields of `date` or `text` type, for entering the "from" and "to" range limits.